 Also check out FAMMilies in Action.
 This group is for former prisoners and people who have a loved one in prison.
 It’s a place to share resources, stories, and to keep up with criminal justice reform efforts across the nation.

 Reentry can be overwhelming.
 High expectations can sometimes meet cold reality, and you might find yourself underprepared or lost.
 Here are some resources that can help.

 “When it comes to families, it doesn’t matter where they’re from or what their loved one did to end up behind bars — my pain, you see, is just like their pain.
-We all need each other to get through this.” — Andrea Strong, Director of Member Services at FAMM
+We all need each other to get through this.” — Andrea Strong, former Director of Member Services at FAMM